SwastikTheSorcerer/Caveman-Image-Search/README.md

-# 🪨 Caveman Image Search
+# 🪨 Caveman Image Search Engine

 A minimal, fast, and smooth image search engine powered by the [Unsplash API](https://unsplash.com/developers).
 Built with vanilla HTML, CSS, and JavaScript — designed for clarity and speed.
+Created as a practice project.

 ---